cn0047/stash/ed/ai/ml/kubeflow/README.md

 Fairing - python package that makes it easy to train and deploy ML models on Kubeflow.
 Component - self-contained set of code that performs one step in the ML workflow (pipeline).

+Artifacts in UI tab will be available once ContainerOp finished.

 ````sh
 %%capture